X606/ModBot/Documentation/Getting Started.md

 ![setup main class](https://cdn.discordapp.com/attachments/418510776215535640/524965033269133342/unknown.png)

-Finaly, all mods should override a GetModName, this is to make sure that the user can see what mod is what in game.
+Finaly, all mods should override GetModName, this is to make sure that the user can see what mod is what in game.

 And of course if you have any questions ask away in the discord!